danparisi/homemade-cluster/README.md

 ### A Platform for a team / department

 This project may represent the whole IT stack of a "small" company or a department of a big organization.
-The platform is meant to be **observable, fault-tolerant, resilient and cloud-provider-agnostic** (a kubernetes cluster would be the only requirement).
+The platform is meant to be **observable, fault-tolerant, resilient and cloud-provider-agnostic**.

 After running it, you would mainly need to write the business logic only, everything else is supposed to be there.